wp-plugins/media-file-manager/readme.txt

 You can make sub-directories in the upload directory, and move files into them.
 At the same time, this plugin modifies the URLs/path names in the database.
 Also an alternative file-selector is added in the editing post/page screen, so you can pick up media files from the subfolders easily.

-You can see some screenshots in the following URL: http://tempspace.net/plugins/?page_id=111
+You can view some screenshots, documentation, known issues in the following URL: http://tempspace.net/plugins/?page_id=111

 Before try this plugin, I recommend you to backup your contents(files, database) and test this plugin enough.
-I have tested this plugin only with Apache server, so if you tried it with another kind of servers, please let me know the result.
+I have tested this plugin with Apache(Liunx/Windows) and IIS Express 7.5.
+If you cannot get working this plugin, please let me know.

 (usage of file manager)